 You can also access Easy Read and Plain Language versions of the summary and recommendations here.

-Information about the final report translated into languages other than English will be available on the website soon.
+Information about the Final Report translated into 18 languages other than English is available on the translated information page.

 The Royal Commission is committed to reducing its environmental footprint.
 As such, the Commission encourages people to read the final report and summary and recommendations at here.